yikstinis/lockable/README.md

 for the Web Locks API.
 Fallback implementation uses IndexedDB inside.
 That is the reason of required timeouts, we have.
 Some might consider this an advantage.

-## Why do not use localStorage?
+## Why not to use localStorage instead?

-In most modern browsers you will face undefined (depends on implementation inside the browser) localStorage behavior during concurrent writes and reads from multiple tabs/windows.
+In most modern browsers you will face undefined (depending on implementation inside the browser) localStorage behavior during concurrent writes and reads from multiple tabs/windows.
 To avoid this situation, we use IndexedDB with its transactions instead.